All You Need to Know About Postage Meters

 What is a Postage Meter?

-A postage meter is a machine with software installed that prints postage.
-Postage can be printed directly on the envelope or on an adhesive tape, and can be issued for any type of mail: first, second, third, or fourth class; air mail, registered mail, and any other special service offered by the US Post Office.
+A postage meter is a machine with software installed that prints postage indicia.
+Postage can be printed directly on the envelopes, labels, or adhesive tape, and can be issued for any type of mail: first, second, third, or fourth class; airmail, registered mail, and any other special service offered by the US Post Office.

 What is a Meter?